onlineconf/onlineconf/README.md

 ## Reading a configuration from an application

-Several languages already have libraries to work with configuration files: Go, Swift, Perl and Python.
+Several languages already have libraries to work with configuration files: [Go](https://github.com/onlineconf/onlineconf-go), [Swift](https://github.com/onlineconf/onlineconf-swift), [Perl](https://github.com/onlineconf/onlineconf-perl), [Python](https://github.com/onlineconf/onlineconf-python) and [Node.js](https://github.com/onlineconf/onlineconf-nodejs).

 For all other languages which have libraries to read CDB files it is quite simple, too.
 The algorithm is following: